Cybersecurity Work Instruction (WI-007)

 • AAMI TIR57:2016/(R)2023 (PDF) – This technical information report is only available from AAMI.org.
 An AAMI membership is recommended to take advantage of the member discounted price.
 This Technical Information Report (TIR) provides guidance on methods to perform information security risk management for a medical device in the context of the Safety Risk Management process required by ISO 14971.
 The TIR incorporates the expanded view of risk management from IEC 80002-1 by incorporating the same key properties of Safety, Effectiveness and Data & Systems Security with Annexes that provide process details and illustrative examples.

-This 510k Software Documentation & Cybersecurity Work Instruction (WI-007) and the associated templates are available for $299.
+This 510k Software Documentation & Cybersecurity Work Instruction (WI-007) and the associated templates are available for $399.
 Other software documentation templates referenced in this work instruction are sold with the purchase of the Software Development and Validation Procedure (SYS-044).
-If you would like to ask confidential questions, please use our calendly app to schedule a call with Rob Packard or you can email the author of the work instruction directly.
+If you would like to ask confidential questions, please use our calendar app to schedule a call with Rob Packard or you can email the author of the work instruction directly.
 The work instructions and the two templates are provided in native MS Word Formats for your convenience.

 Important Note